jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: John Lennon’s first girlfriend was named Thelma Pickles.
+⚡<!-- FUNFACT --> Fun fact: There was once an undersea post office in the Bahamas.

 </div>